lxm218/Edminforce/doc/product design/Logics.md

 14. On page 1.21, one swimmer only has one chance to change class once session starts.
 Before session starts, customers CANNOT click ‘Change Class’.
 After ‘Change Class’ succeed, customer CANNOT click ‘Change Class’ for that swimmer for that session.
 Customers can change class as many time as they want BEFORE session starts.
 If tuition difference appears, payment page will be shown or credit page.
 AFTER session start, they are only allowed to change class ONCE, no fee charged.

+Changes to make: Customers can only change class before session starts as many times as they want as long as the class is available.
+The class change ends 2 days before session starts.
+Once session starts, all class changes need to be made by front desk (due to they want to track all changes and make notes)

 15. On page 1.21, ‘Cancel Class’ policy is listed on Swimmer Agreement Waiver, refund fee is applied based on when class is cancelled.

+3 days before session starts, customers can cancel with full refund. after session starts, only club credit (after prorated) is back to customers not cash.

+16. On page 1.21C, it only needs to list class time, appointment time (5 min before class or 5 min after class)